tim-minter/Practical-Machine-Learning/README.md

 # A Workshop on Practically Applying Machine Learning to Streaming Data using Watson Studio
 ### You have data streaming in from sensors.
-You want to train a model on that data and apply it to the data in real time, in the real world
+You want to train a model on that data and apply it to the data in real time, in the real world.

 ## Introduction
-The term "Machine Learning" or "AI" is fairly well understood by a lot of people but when it comes to you actually building a machine learning model and applying it to real data, I, for one had a lot unanswered questions for example:
+The term "Machine Learning" or "AI" is fairly well understood by a lot of people but when it comes to you actually building a machine learning model and applying it to real data, I, for one, had a lot of unanswered questions, for example:

 * I know you create these models by training them but what do I train?
 What is the thing that sits there waiting to be given knowledge?
 * What do I end up with after a model has been created and trained?
 Is it just some code?
 What does it need to run on?